Is Miranda Lambert Responding To Blake Shelton & Gwen Stefani’s ‘The Voice’ PDA?

-Is Miranda Lambert cryptically responding to Blake Shelton and Gwen Stefani’s PDA after the two flirted their way through The Voice Season 12 premiere?
+Is Miranda Lambert cryptically responding to Blake Shelton and Gwen Stefani’s PDA after the two flirted their way through the Voice Season 12 premiere?

-Blake and Gwen couldn’t seem to stop gushing over each other on The Voice’s two-night premiere on NBC this week, with Yahoo! reporting that Stefani sat on Shelton’s lap multiple times during the first episode, but fans are now speculating that Shelton’s ex-wife Miranda may have a cryptic response.
+Blake and Gwen couldn’t seem to stop gushing over each other on The Voice’s two-night premiere on NBC this week.
+Yahoo Music reported that Stefani sat on Shelton’s lap multiple times during the first episode, but fans are now speculating that Shelton’s ex-wife Miranda may have a cryptic response.

-Following The Voice’s Season 12 premiere on February 27 and second episode of blind auditions on February 28, some viewers were quick to drag Lambert’s name back into the Gwen and Blake narrative after seeing the couple looking loved up following Stefani’s return to the show.
+Following The Voice’s Season 12 premiere on February 27 and second episode of blind auditions on February 28, some viewers were quick to drag Lambert’s name back into the Gwen and Blake narrative after seeing the couple looking loved-up following Stefani’s return to the show.

 “It hurts me so much to see Gwen and Blake on The Voice.
-I truly do miss Blake and Miranda so much,” @itsnickyyy_ tweeted of Shelton and Stefani’s polarizing PDA and @bre_on_uhhh wrote, “I feel bad for Miranda Lambert if she watches The Voice.
+I truly do miss Blake and Miranda so much,” @itsnickyyy_ tweeted of Shelton and Stefani’s polarizing PDA, and @bre_on_uhhh wrote, “I feel bad for Miranda Lambert if she watches The Voice.
 All they do is crack jokes about Blake and Gwen.. #awk.”

 “Maybe I’m biased because I loved him [with] Miranda, but when did @NBCTheVoice turn into the Gwen & Blake show? #TheVoice #TeamMiranda,” @Jen_Briggs27 added.